 The GOP now has the power that they have wanted since Barack Obama won the Oval Office.
-On November 2, medical 2010, viagra the Republican Party took control of the House of Representatives.
-And while they did not win control of the US Senate, advice they picked up enough seats to flex their political muscle.
+On November 2, 2010, the Republican Party took control of the House of Representatives.
+And while they did not win control of the US Senate, they picked up enough seats to flex their political muscle.
 So, now that the Republicans have a majority, what are they going to do with their new-found power?

 Until now, the GOP agenda has been obstructionist.
 No matter what the Democrats wanted, the Republicans just said “No.” However, continuing that strategy will not win them votes in 2012, especially if the economy does not improve.